Frequently Asked Questions by Employers

 Employers who have an established apprenticeship programme reported that productivity in their workplace had improved by 76% whilst 75% reported that apprenticeships improved the quality of their product or service.

-Other benefits that apprenticeships contribute towards include:
+Other benefits that apprenticeships contribute to include:

 - increasing employee satisfaction